 Myth: The insurance adjuster from the insurance company of the guy that hit you says he'll take care of you.
 And they are acting like your BFF.

 Fact: Ok, let's get real here!
 Insurance companies want to settle with you as soon as they can while your medical bills are low or simply are non-existent.
 These guys make money by not paying claims or paying off the victim early!
-Then they want to to take your car to a certain body shop and if you don't they won't cover the repairs of you vehicle nor your care.
-Under Missouri law you can take you vehicle any where you want and if their insured was responsible for your injuries they have to cover your care.
+Then they want to to take your car to a certain body shop and if you don't they won't cover the repairs of your vehicle nor your care.
+Under Missouri law, you can take your vehicle anywhere you want and if their insured was responsible for your injuries they have to cover your care.
 Watch carefully for smoke, mirrors, and lies!
 It's their job!

 Myth: My insurance company's adjuster said he would take good care of me!